GluuFederation/docs-clustermgr-prod/beta/source/installation/index.md

 - 7777 and 8888 are for securing communication between the Proxy server and the Gluu servers with stunnel.

 ## Default Components
-See the [homepage](../index.md#default-components) for a discussion of the components used by Cluster Manager.
+See the [homepage](../index.md#default-components) for a discussion of default components installed with Cluster Manager.

 ## Installing Cluster Manager